Getting driving lessons for beginners is an exciting time. Soon, you’ll pass your test and enjoy the freedom of going anywhere with your vehicle.

-If you’re driving a new car and you’re not sure how all of the controls work, make sure you take the time to familiarize yourself with them.
-You should know where things like the turn signals, window wipers, and lights are before you get started with driving.
-Having to look for these sorts of things in an emergency situation isn’t ideal.
+If you’re driving a new car and are unsure how all of the controls work, make sure you take the time to familiarize yourself with them.
+Before driving, you should know where things like turn signals, window wipers, and lights are.
+Looking for these sorts of things in an emergency isn’t ideal.

-If you’re driving in the evening and you’re pulled over by the police, they might ask you to demonstrate that the car is in good working order.
-It’s not going to go well if you have no idea how to operate half of the features of the car.
+If you’re driving in the evening and pulled over by the police, they might ask you to demonstrate that the car is in good working order.
+It won’t go well if you have no idea how to operate half of the car’s features.

 3. Learn How to Navigate

-Actually being able to maneuver the car is only half the battle; you also need to know where to drive it.
-Of course, you can rely on a GPS system, but you shouldn’t put all your eggs in one basket.
+Being able to maneuver the car is only half the battle; you also need to know where to drive it.
+Of course, you can rely on a GPS, but you shouldn’t put all your eggs in one basket.

-You should have a reasonable understanding of the local road network so you can drive without having to rely on fallible technology.
-Consider buying some maps, keeping them in your car, and learning how to properly read them.
-With a map and some decent navigation skills, you won’t get lost even if you don’t have access to a phone or GPS system.
+You should reasonably understand the local road network to drive without relying on fallible technology.
+Consider buying some maps, keeping them in your car, and learning how to read them properly.
+With a map and decent navigation skills, you won’t get lost even if you don’t have access to a phone or GPS.

 4. Learn to Look for Signs

 Many new drivers learn this the hard way.
 Always be aware of signs directed at drivers.
-You don’t want to park your car somewhere and then come back an hour later to find it’s been towed.
+You don’t want to park your car somewhere and then return an hour later to find it’s been towed.

-Always be on the lookout for signs and make sure you follow what they say.
+Always look for signs, and make sure you follow what they say.

 5. Details Matter

-For example, did you know your rear view mirror has two different settings on it?
-One is “day mode” and the other is “night mode.”
-This is necessary because in some cases, the headlights of the car behind you could shine into your mirror and blind you.
+For example, did you know your rearview mirror has two different settings?
+One is “day mode,” and the other is “night mode.”
+This is necessary because, in some cases, the car’s headlights behind you could shine into your mirror and blind you.

 There are so many aspects of driving where a small mistake could have deadly consequences.
-A good example of this is when you’re stopped, waiting to make a left turn.
+An excellent example is when you’re stopped, waiting to make a left turn.

-You should never turn your wheels before you actually make that turn.
-If a car were to hit you from behind, having the wheel already turned could result in you flying into the opposite lane of traffic.
+You should only turn your wheels once you make that turn.
+If a car were to hit you from behind, having the wheel already turned could result in you flying into the opposite traffic lane.

 6. Learn How to Deal with Cold Weather

 In certain parts of the country, this is more important.
-If it starts to snow in your area, this can cause a lot of complications with your car.
+If it starts to snow in your area, this can cause many complications with your car.

-The cold can cause your handbrake pads to freeze, your windows to become obstructed with frost, and it also makes the roads slippery and unpredictable.
-Before you drive in snow, you need to do some safety checks and make sure there are no problems with the vehicle.
+The cold can cause your handbrake pads to freeze and your windows to become obstructed with frost, making the roads slippery and unpredictable.
+Before you drive in the snow, you must do some safety checks and ensure no vehicle problems.

-For example, some people will de-ice the front window, but forget to do it to the back one.
-This can severely limit visibility and lead to a serious accident.
+For example, some people will de-ice the front window but must remember to do it to the back one.
+This can severely limit visibility and lead to a severe accident.

 When your car is ready for the road, you need to make sure you drive carefully.
-Keep in mind that your brakes might not function as well as they would normally.
+Remember that your brakes might not function as well as they would normally.

-While driving in the snow, don’t get complacent; driving in the snow can be very unpredictable.
-Because your car is driving well now doesn’t mean it’s going to be smooth sailing until you reach your destination.
+Don’t get complacent while driving in the snow; driving in the snow can be very unpredictable.
+Because your car is driving well now doesn’t mean it will be smooth sailing until you reach your destination.

 7. Learn to Focus on the Road

 When you’re driving, focusing on the road should be paramount.
-That means no looking at your phone, no excessive engagement with the passengers in the car, and no turning the stereo up too loud.
-A huge amount of accidents occur because the driver wasn’t focusing on the road.
+That means no looking at your phone, excessive engagement with the passengers in the car, and no turning the stereo up too loud.
+Many accidents occur because the driver isn’t focusing on the road.

 After Driving Lessons for Beginners, Don’t Push Yourself